Open Paper LogoOpen Paper

 Limitations & Future Work

 The most important limitation of v1 is the absence of human-annotated ground truth.
-The dataset's questions, expected answers, and evidence passages are LLM-generated and verified only by the citation matcher and the LLM judge during benchmarking; our team has spot-checked individual rows during development, but no stratified subset has been independently validated.
-We would like to recruit domain-expert labelers — graduate students or postdocs with literature-review experience in each represented field — to validate a stratified sample, report inter-annotator agreement, and calibrate the LLM judge against human scores.
+The dataset's questions, expected answers, and evidence passages are LLM-generated and verified only by the citation matcher and the LLM evaluator during benchmarking; our team has spot-checked individual rows during development, but no stratified subset has been independently validated.
+We would like to recruit domain-expert labelers — graduate students or postdocs with literature-review experience in each represented field — to validate a stratified sample, report inter-annotator agreement, and calibrate the LLM evaluator against human scores.
 Until that work happens, every metric in this paper rests on the assumption that Gemini 3.1 Pro's question generation and our matcher's verdicts agree with what an expert human reader would say; we believe this assumption holds for most rows but cannot prove it.

 The same team that designed the metrics, wrote the matcher, and tuned the rubric also generated and curated the dataset.
 This collapses several roles that in larger benchmark efforts are kept separate, and choices that improve our reported scores are difficult to distinguish from choices that improve measurement quality.
 The Construction tradeoffs and Appendix A: Alternatives considered sections record the decisions most likely to be contested; readers should treat the metric/dataset co-design as a known confound.